 The Foundation is governed by Directors active in the community and having experience in the law, accounting, banking and financial markets.
 The Directors manage the Foundation’s assets and the cost of operations to achieve superior long term financial results consistent with an acceptable level of risk.
 The objective is to provide an ongoing source of current grant funding and the maintenance of adequate reserves to cushion the impact on its resources of unforeseen changes in financial markets while maintaining the purchasing power of the Foundation’s assets.

 The Foundation annually funds two categories of non-profit charitable organizations that together provide tangible support for urgent needs to improve the quality of life for residents of Northwest Washington.
 The categories funded are:

-- A limited group of prequalified Core grants to organizations working areas of particular interest to the Archibald family; or to umbrella organizations through which support is provided to a number of other nonprofits or individuals.
+- A limited group of prequalified Core grants to organizations working in areas of particular interest to the Archibald family; or to umbrella organizations through which support is provided to a number of other nonprofits or individuals.
 Changes to this group of organizations are infrequent.

-- A number of grants which in total are affordable to the Foundation while reaching significant numbers of agencies in need.
+- A number of Regular grants which in total are affordable to the Foundation while reaching significant numbers of agencies in need.
 Our intention is that these relatively small grants can fill an important need for qualified organizations working to meet community needs.

 The Foundation contributions support programs providing community services to youth, the elderly and/or disabled, including medical services and research and to organizations supporting education, the environment, museums and the arts.

 Grants typically are not made for normal ongoing operations or programs; debt retirement or operational deficits; contributions to endowment or scholarship funds; or for conduit organizations that pass funds on to organizations not tax-exempt in their own right.

 The Foundation strives to communicate effectively with grant seekers and grant recipients.
 This web site is intended to increase the useful information for those persons.
 If you need further information please contact us as described in the Contact Us section of this web site.